 Through Domus 8.7, Catholic Healthcare aims to help individuals impacted by modern slavery to achieve outcomes that can be reported and used to continuously improve risk management and operational response.
 Any future grievances related to modern slavery are to be mediated through Domus 8.7, and Catholic Healthcare is committed to working with any entity that caused harm to ensure remediation and prevention of recurrence.

-In 2023, Catholic Healthcare did not find any cases of modern slavery in its operations and supply chains.
+In 2022, Catholic Healthcare did not find any cases of modern slavery in its operations and supply chains.
+This may change once proper channels to identify victims are established and once suppliers are being examined in greater detail.